 West Virginia CHIP provides health coverage to uninsured children in West Virginia whose families earn too much to qualify for Medicaid but too little to afford private coverage — up to age 19.

-For most families, it’s free.
+WV CHIP is free for most families with incomes below 300% of the poverty guidelines.
 Families with incomes above the threshold will pay low monthly premiums and co-pays for some services.

 Unemployment Insurance is a state-operated insurance program designed to partially replace lost wages when you are out of work through no fault of your own.
 To be eligible, you must have been paid of at least $2200 in the first two of the last five calendar quarters.

-The West Virginia Higher Education Grant is a need-based financial aid program for undergraduate students who attend an approved private or public university or college in the state of West Virgina or Pennsylvania.
+The West Virginia Higher Education Grant is a need-based financial aid program for undergraduate students who attend an approved private or public university or college in the state of West Virginia or Pennsylvania.